-Term 1: Learning to learn/Families over Time
+Term 1: Learning to Learn

-Then we look at the family unit within the context of their world.
+We begin this term by look at the family unit within the context of their world.
 We look at similarities and differences in family life by comparing the present with the past.
 Are the family’s roles the same or have they changed over time?
 How can we show this change over time?

-The local environment is explored by observing all its different features and how we can care for them.
-We will be looking at maps and photographs of the area to identify features and how best we can utilise the resources that Taylors lakes has to offer.
+The local environment is also explored by observing all its different features and how we can care for them.
+We will be looking at maps and photographs of the area to identify features and how best we can utilise the resources that Taylors Lakes has to offer.

-Term 4: Plants and Animals
+Term 3: Plants and Animals

 Animals and their features are the main focus for this term.
 We look at their different needs and how they adapt to their environment.
 What do they all have in common and what is different about them?
 We look at their different habitats and how they can survive if their habitat changes.
 Animal needs are compared to plant needs.
 What are the main features of a plant and how do they contribute to their growth?

 This term sees Grade One learning about the weather, the water cycle and how the seasons happen.
 Students will look at the changes in the sky between night and day.
 We explore the different weather patterns and investigate how the weather connects to the seasons.
 We also talk about the water cycle to understand why we need water, and why it needs to be preserved.